saurabh-hirani/pyfunc/README.md

   * reducing development time by enabling developers to write utilities in python and providing the interface to call them.

+### Where do we go from here

+* This module is relatively new and is work in progress.
+Design and feature level feedback is welcome.

 ### TODO

-- Use docopt instead of argparse
+- Add basic tests.
+(I know - should've added them from the start.)
-- Review more use cases and add features
+- Review more use cases and see if the current design holds their test.
+- Use docopt instead of argparse (easier to make man pages with docopt).